Thyme

 Thyme (/taɪm/) is a culinary herb consisting of the dried aerial parts of some members of the genus Thymus of flowering plants in the mint family Lamiaceae.
-Thymes are native to Eurasia and north Africa.
+Thymes are native to Mediterranean countries in North Africa, Levant and Southern Europe.
 Thymes have culinary, medicinal, and ornamental uses.
 The species most commonly cultivated and used for culinary purposes is Thymus vulgaris, native to Southeast Europe.